BMI Chart for Women by Age

 Limitations of BMI

 Understanding the constraints of this screening tool is crucial for a more nuanced and accurate assessment of a person's health.
-Here are some noteworthy limitations associated with BMI:
+Here are some noteworthy limitations associated with BMI (National Academies of Sciences et al., 2023):

 It does not account for muscle mass

-One of the fundamental limitations of BMI is its inability to differentiate between muscle and fat.
+One of BMI's fundamental limitations is its inability to differentiate between muscle and fat.
 Individuals with a high percentage of muscle mass, such as athletes, may register a high BMI despite not being overweight or obese.

 It does not account for bone density